Pente: Basic shapes

 A stretch two is a pattern with stones placed near each other with an empty space in between.
 Stretch Twos are an important skill to learn for beginners.
-They offer two main things for a player.
+They offer two main benefits for a player.
 They can threaten to form a line of three stones, an open tria, if unbound on either side by enemy stones, and they stop the player from forming a pair.
 A pair is vulnerable to capture by the opponent and therefore a liability to player that formed it.
-If the opponent places a stone adjacent to either side of the pair the defending player must now either sacrifice the pair to capture and play elsewhere, create a threat in another location that can't be ignored by the enemy, or to protect it by extending it immediately and lose initiative.
+If the opponent places a stone adjacent to either side of the pair the defending player must now either sacrifice the pair to capture and play elsewhere, create a threat in another location that cannot be ignored by the enemy, or to protect it by extending it immediately and lose initiative.